 - the public sector purchase programme (PSPP, since 9 March 2015), for the purchase of bonds issued by governments, recognized agencies and international organizations located in the euro area;

-- the corporate sector purchase programme (CSPP, since 8 June 2016), for the purchase of bonds and, from March 2020, commercial paper issued by non-financial corporations located in euro-area countries.
+- the corporate sector purchase programme (CSPP, since 8 June 2016), for the purchase of bonds and commercial paper issued by non-financial corporations located in euro-area countries.

 The APP has direct effects on the yields of public and private sector securities.
-As the APP favours a downward shift in market yields, whose movements are inversely correlated to asset prices, credit supply conditions improve and investment is stimulated.
+This has a direct effect on the economy, since a downward shift in market yields improves credit supply conditions and stimulates investment.
 The additional liquidity spurs investors to rebalance their portfolios towards assets yielding higher returns, i.e. those not directly covered under the central banks' interventions, thereby transmitting the monetary stimulus to the various private sector financing instruments.
 Finally, lower interest rates favour the depreciation of the exchange rate, providing a further boost to economic activity.